jgnewman/sequoia/README.md

 Sequoia is a full-featured JavaScript application framework.
 It's powered by React and common React-based tools but you can quickly learn Sequoia without having ever touched React in your life.
 By the same token, it's similar enough to standard React techniques that, if you are already familiar with React best practices, migrating to a Sequoia mindset can be done extremely quickly.

+## Why?

+Because the "right way" to structure a scalable React app is arduous.
+For many would-be users, the sheer amount of independent tools that have to be pulled in and strung together in various ways can present a significant barrier to entry.

+Sequoia seeks to provide a single, installable library that assembles each of the best tools in a form that feels like they were all written together, with exponentially less time spent by you learning how to connect components to react-redux, combine reducers, create and dispatch redux thunk actions, etc. Instead, you can pick up Sequoia and get all of those benefits in a single, simple, clean, intuitive package.

 ## How It Works

 A Sequoia app is a combination of 3 main pieces: composable components, application state, and restful data.
 You get all of this simply by including Sequoia in your build.
 There is no need to install multiple disjointed tools.